ShoaibDev69/Pomodoro-Timer/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Feel free to add any new features or improve existing ones.
 Contributions that improve the accessibility of the web application are especially encouraged.
 Please make sure to update tests as appropriate.
 Thanks! 😊

+Give a ⭐ if you like this website!